nagasatvika/movie-recommender-system/README.md

 # Movie Recommender System

-Here's a suggested `README.md` file for your Movie Recommender System project:

----

-# Movie Recommender System

 This project is a Movie Recommender System that suggests movies similar to the user's input.
 The system uses the [TMDb API](https://www.themoviedb.org/documentation/api) to fetch movie posters and is built using Streamlit for the web interface.

 ## Features